zhutao100/qwen-code/docs/developers/development/telemetry.md

 ## Configuration

+> [!note]
+>
+> **⚠️ Special Note: This feature requires corresponding code changes.
+This documentation is provided in advance; please refer to future code updates for actual functionality.**

 All telemetry behavior is controlled through your `.qwen/settings.json` file.
 These settings can be overridden by environment variables or CLI flags.